The African lute with a distinct and unique sound

 Tuning of Kora

-ALSO READ: Types of Clarinet
+ALSO READ: Types Of The Clarinet And How To Maintain It

 However, in order to tune the top bass string, a reasonable effort needs to be applied.
 Tuning Kora by this method frequently drift out of tune though the sound with it is wonderful.
 With this in mind, to balance things up, adjusting the tuning has to be part of the performance.